There are steps you can take to manage redundancies successfully.

 As an employer or HR manager one of the most difficult things to do is to tell someone it’s time to go.
-The redundancy process has been part and parcel of the world of work forever, there is nothing new in it and there are many reasons why businesses need to release an employee; from performance issues to downturns in the industry or a restructure after a takeover.
+The redundancy process has been part and parcel of the world of work forever, there is nothing new in it and there are many reasons why businesses need to release an employee; from performance issues to a restructure after a takeover through to economic or industry downturn.

 Technically, redundancy is the identification that a position and the tasks associated to that position are no longer required in the business.
 It is extremely important to be aware that a position is being made redundant; not an employee.
 If you can be clear in your own mind that the position is no longer viable in the business it will make it easier for you to explain this to the employee.